-FOR THE PURPOSE OF AUTHORIZING THE CHIEF) RESOLUTION NO. 14-4571 A OPERATING OFFICER TO ISSUE A RENEWED NON-SYSTEM) LICENSE TO FOREST GROVE TRANSFER STATION FOR) Introduced by Chief Operating DELIVERY AND DISPOSAL OF PUTRESCIBLE WASTE AT THE) Officer Martha Bennett in RIVERBEND LANDFILL LOCATED IN YAMHILL COUNTY,) concurrence with Council OREGON) President Tom Hughes
+FOR THE PURPOSE OF AUTHORIZING THE CHIEF ) RESOLUTION NO. 14-4572A OPERATING OFFICER TO ISSUE A RENEWED NON-SYSTEM ) LICENSE TO WEST LINN REFUSE AND RECYCLING, INC. FOR ) Introduced by Chief Operating DELIVERY OF PUTRESCIBLE WASTE TO CANBY TRANSFER ) Officer Martha Bennett in AND RECYCLING, INC. FOR THE PURPOSE OF TRANSFER ) concurrence with Council AND DISPOSAL AT THE RIVERBEND LANDFILL LOCATED IN ) President Tom Hughes YAMHILL COUNTY, OREGON )